Viktor-Uv/trood-test-app-backend/README.md

 cd trood-test-app-backend
 ```

-#### Set up Firestore Project
+#### Set up Firestore Database
 1. Create a Firebase project with a Firestore database
 2. Generate the Service Account Key from the **Project Settings > Service Accounts > Generate new private key**
-3. Place the serviceAccountKey.json file in the root of your project.
+3. Place the serviceAccountKey.json file in the root of this project.

 #### Option 1: Local Installation
 ```shell